mainkoon81/Mathematical-Methods/README.md

  - Assuming weak stationarity (to define our TS as a Random Process), the **`auto-correlation coefficient`** between two random variables - ![formula](https://render.githubusercontent.com/render/math?math=\X_t) and ![formula](https://render.githubusercontent.com/render/math?math=\X_tplus_k) - is: <img src="https://user-images.githubusercontent.com/31917400/78048697-05dc2180-7372-11ea-816a-5c71815aa778.jpg" />

    - :  `acf(TS_data)` returns a bunch of Auto-Corr-Coefficient values ![formula](https://render.githubusercontent.com/render/math?math=\gamma_k).
+   - From the chart above, we do not have much correlation between all the different lags(all values are within the significance level).
+Just because we generated this data as a purely random process(same "rnorm" for every RV), we cannot expect to see the correlation within different lags.